gitstua/gh-assessment/README.md

 ## Thanks
  - [SurveyJS](https://github.com/surveyjs/survey-library) for the survey framework
- - [Papa Parse](https://www.papaparse.com/) for the CSV to JSON conversion
+ - [Papa Parse](https://www.papaparse.com/) for the CSV to JSON conversion end CSV export
+ - GitHub Copilot helped with some of the code and this readme 😍